 The Skagit STEM Network (formerly known as the Sedro-Woolley STEM Network) also aligns with the move to the Next Generation Science Standards that were formally adopted by Washington State in 2013.
 Evergreen Elementary will also become the first district STEM Lab School starting with the 2016-2017 school year.
 STEM instruction supports innovative thinking and allows students to explore greater depths of all subjects and Evergreen will continue to have a strong emphasis on teaching reading and writing, social studies, PE and the arts.

-Please click here for the most recent Sedro-Woolley City Scene magazine that contains updated information about the Skagit STEM Network.
+The most recent Sedro-Woolley City Scene Magazine also contains updated information about the Skagit STEM Network.

 For additional information or if you have any questions, please contact the district office at 855-3500.
 Thank you.